 Safe and Effective Care Environment

-What is the NCLEX?
+What is Computer-Adaptive Testing?

 Essentially, if you answer a question incorrectly, you’ll be given easier and easier questions until you answer one correctly.
 When you answer a question correctly, you’ll be given harder and harder questions until you get one wrong.
 That process goes on continuously throughout the exam.
 Every test taker is given a first question of low difficulty, and the adaptation process begins from there.

 What’s on the NCLEX?

 The computer software is constantly analyzing a person’s total performance, not just the answer to the most recent question.
-Once it has determined with 95% confidence that the test taker is either skilled enough to pass, or is not skilled enough to pass, the computer will end the exam and assign a determination of either passed or failed, even if the six hour time limit (five hours for NCLEX-PN) hasn’t been reached.
+Once it has determined with 95% confidence that the test taker is either skilled enough to pass, or is not skilled enough to pass, the computer will end the exam and assign a determination of either passed or failed, even if the time limit hasn’t been reached.

 There are no numerical scores on the NCLEX test.
 Test takers will be notified that they either passed or failed.
 You will receive your official results from your state Board of Nursing about six weeks after taking the NCLEX.
 However, in nearly all states, you can choose to pay an extra fee and receive your unofficial results 48 business hours after taking the exam.

 NCLEX Pass Rate